 When all space is consumed, and an additional element is to be added, the underlying fixed-sized array needs to be increased in size.
 Typically resizing is expensive because you have to allocate a bigger array and copy over all of the elements from the array you have overgrow before we can finally append our item.

-Approach: When we enter an element in array but array is full then you create a function, this function creates a new array double size or as you wish and copy all element from previous array to new array and return this new array. also we can reduce size of array. and add element at given position, remove element at the end default and at position also.
+Approach: When we enter an element in array but array is full then you create a function, this function creates a new array double size or as you wish and copy all element from the previous array to a new array and return this new array.
+Also, we can reduce the size of the array. and add an element at a given position, remove the element at the end default and at the position also.

 Key Features of Dynamic Array

-Add Element: Add element at the end if array size is not enough then then extend size of array and add element at the end of original array as well as given index.
+Add Element: Add element at the end if the array size is not enough then extend the size of the array and add an element at the end of the original array as well as given index.
 Doing all that copying takes O(n) time, where n is the number of elements in our array.
 That’s an expensive cost for an append.
 In a fixed-length array, appends only take O(1) time.

 But appends take O(n) time only when we insert into a full array.
 And that is pretty rare, especially if we double the size of the array every time we run out of space.
 So in most cases appending is still O(1) time, and sometimes it’s O(n) time.

 In dynamic array you can create fixed-size array when required added some more element in array then use this approach:

 Delete Element: Delete an element from array, default remove() method delete an element from end, simply store zero at last index and you also delete element at specific index by calling removeAt(i) method where i is index. removeAt(i) method shift all right element in the left side from the given index.